My Parenting Journey – Jessy Ng

-Jessy is the proud mom of four daughters (ages six, five, two and one).
+Jessy is the proud mom of four daughters.
 Read on to find out how she deals with an all-female cast at home.

 Who influences your parenting style?